rpatil524/Community-Notebooks/HTAN/Explore_HTAN_Clinical_Biospecimen_Assay_Metadata.md

 demographics$HTAN_Center <- gsub("HTAN ","",demographics$HTAN_Center)
 ```

-The number of rows of this table is the mumber of participants for which demographics is reported: nrow(demographics)=1218.
+The number of rows of this table is the number of participants for which demographics is reported: nrow(demographics)=1218.
 The list of IDs of all HTAN Participants with demographic annotations is

 ```r